Multitudes

 KRISTJAN: Yeah… do you know the way?

 ERIK: No clue.
 It’s my first time here.
-Let’s just walk.
+Let’s walk.

 🙘 11:38 PM 🙚

-ERIK: Yeah, I’ve heard about that.
+ERIK: I’ve heard about that.
 Like that cat in a box, too?
 Alive and dead until you peek?

-ERIK: That’s the one where every possible quantum outcome just… happens and the universe splits into parallel timelines?
+ERIK: That’s the one where every possible quantum outcome just… happens?
+And the universe splits into parallel timelines?

 KRISTJAN: Kinda.
-“Universe” is a big word, you know?
+“Universe” is a big word, ya know?
 It could be just a couple of particles that… decohere.
 But if you interact with them, the contagion spreads.
 An expanding bubble of parallel reality.

 ERIK: It’s wild, for sure.
+Is that a bar?

 🙘 12:05 AM 🙚